JoggApp/laravel-mail-viewer/README.md

 :-------------------------:|:-------------------------:
 ![](https://user-images.githubusercontent.com/11228182/45781093-bb59ef00-bc7c-11e8-9d03-64cf245fd82c.png)  |  ![](https://user-images.githubusercontent.com/11228182/45780701-c3fdf580-bc7b-11e8-9f48-0d883a640010.png)

 - This package supports the option of overriding the package views that Laravel provides.
-You can modify the view using [these instructions from the Larvel docs](https://laravel.com/docs/packages#views), as per your needs.
+You can modify the view using [these instructions from the Laravel docs](https://laravel.com/docs/packages#views), as per your needs.

 ## Testing